What type of content do you primarily create?

 - Design carousel posts that summarize the customer story, which can include a mix of images and videos depending on the platform.

-Since case studies are often shared through direct messages and social media feeds, I recommend optimizing the Open Graph image and text (i.e. the preview that renders when a link is shared) to sell the story before the click.
+Since multimedia case studies are often shared through direct messages and social media feeds, I recommend optimizing the Open Graph image and text (i.e. the preview that renders when a link is shared) to sell the story before the click.

-Case studies can be one of the most powerful forms of social proof in your B2B marketing mix—but only when they prioritize telling a good story that teaches and inspires just as well as it sells.
+Multimedia customer case studies can be one of the most powerful forms of social proof in your B2B marketing mix—but only when they prioritize telling a good story that teaches and inspires just as well as it sells.

-It starts with an intentional process, from sourcing customers to recording interviews to creating content, that doesn’t just make case studies easier to produce; it makes them more interesting to consume.
+It starts with an intentional process, from sourcing customers to recording interviews to creating multimedia content, that doesn't just make case studies easier to produce; it makes them more interesting to consume.